CamMakoJ/blog/content/blog/2018/April/books-failure.md

 [The Talent Code](https://amzn.to/2HduWYK),
 [Creativity Inc.](https://amzn.to/2HduWYK), and
 [The 4-Hour Workweek](https://amzn.to/2HduWYK)
-I have seen a trend, that isn't novel, but I see new value in the importance of failure for both learning and growth.
+I saw a trend in the importance of failure for both learning and growth.
 I have spent most of my life trying to succeed and in general appear successful.
-This has typically meant working towards not failing, being the opposite of the success I was looking for.
+This has typically meant working towards not failing, with the mindset that it was the opposite of the success I was looking for.